Nasim-Khalili/Nasim-Khalili/README.md

 ###

-<p align="left">✨ Creating bugs since the dawn of my coding journey!<br>📚 I'm currently learning advanced algorithms in Python<br>🎯 Goal:to contribute meaningfully to open-source projects and empower the next generation of developers.</p>
+<p align="left">✨ Creating bugs since the dawn of my coding journey!<br>📚 I'm currently learning advanced algorithms in Ml<br>🎯 Goal:to contribute meaningfully to open-source projects and empower the next generation of developers.</p>

 ###